-Non Appearance of Parties and Witnesses/ Unwillingness to Submit to Cross-Examination person's statements will not be relied on by the decision-maker . . .
+Non Appearance of Parties and Witnesses/ Unwillingness to Submit to Cross-Examination

-921©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2020.
 Copyrighted material.
 Express permission to post this material on the Columbia College website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
-Use of this material for cross-examined, because neither the recipient nor the parties have subpoena power to compel appearance of witnesses. . . .
-Where a witness cannot or will not appear and be cross-examined, that proprietary reasons, except by the original author(s), is strictly prohibited.
+Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.